We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Step one: family dispute resolution

-The Court requires parties seeking parenting orders to work with a family dispute resolution practitioner first.
+The Court requires parties seeking child custody order to work with a family dispute resolution practitioner first.
 The Australian family law system wants to encourage parents to cooperate as much as possible.
 If the parties make a genuine effort to resolve their differences, the practitioner will provide a certificate that can be attached to the application.

 Under the following circumstances, a party may be exempt from this requirement:

-There’s evidence one party has committed abuse of the child.
+There’s evidence that one party has committed abuse of the child.

-There’s evidence one party has committed family violence.
+There’s evidence that one party has committed family violence.

-There’s a risk of child abuse if the proceedings were delayed.
+There’s a risk of child abuse if the proceedings are delayed.

 There’s a risk of family violence by one of the parties to the proceedings.